The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 English

 Ronda E. Alexander, MD, FACS, is Director, Division of Laryngology, Otorhinolaryngology–Head & Neck Surgery at Montefiore-Einstein.
 A practicing laryngologist since 2008, Dr. Alexander’s clinical focus is on voice disorders, airway injuries and stenosis, neurologic disorders of the head and neck, and tracheostomy care.
 Dr. Alexander is rated as an Advanced provider by MediFind in the treatment of Vocal Cord Dysfunction.
-Her top areas of expertise are Laryngeal Nerve Damage, Spasmodic Dysphonia, Vocal Cord Dysfunction, Larynx Atresia, and Laryngectomy.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Laryngeal Nerve Damage, Spasmodic Dysphonia, Vocal Cord Dysfunction, Larynx Atresia, and Laryngectomy.

 Advanced in Vocal Cord Dysfunction